 Many of our clients struggle with not having their personal finances in reasonable order and often limited knowledge of the steps to take to improve their standing.
 This concept is daunting as it can feel overwhelming as to where to start!
 AEDC recognizes the lack of financial literacy as a leading cause of generational poverty and a major stumbling block to individuals’ economic stability.

-Participation in AEDC’s Financial Literacy Program is FREE, CONFIDENTIAL and customized for as little or as much assistance as needed.
+Participation in AEDC’s Financial Empowerment Program is FREE, CONFIDENTIAL and customized for as little or as much assistance as needed.

-For more information on the AEDC Financial Empowerment Program - contact Jessica Spiegel
+For more information on the AEDC Financial Empowerment Program - contact us:

 A Publication of Consumer Financial Protection Bureau

 Creating effective goals and planning for life events and large purchases.